boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

 |File name       | `wrapper.py` | `extractor.py`
 |Available since | Task Runner  | 3.0

-The variables are available as ordinary Python variables, for example: `SF_REPORT_ROOT`.

-Portability:<br/>
+#### Portability

 The same wrapper script should work on any platform where Python is available.
 It is best if you use slashes ('/') in your file paths, since that works both on Windows and Unix-like systems.
 For complex path operations, use the `os.path` module.

+#### Wrapper Variables

+The variables are available as ordinary Python variables, for example: `SF_REPORT_ROOT`.

+#### Example

 Example code for generating a results.properties file: